 - 29. Officers note that the proposed 24 hour operation of the drive-thru element would result in the restaurant lights, including guide lights within the wider site, being in operation for 24 hours, as well as additional lighting impact from customer vehicles. - 30.
 With regards to additional lighting impact to residents, the Nuisance consultee has stated that the illuminated signage would be switched on for an additional three hours during the night and whilst this would be visible to some residents in the locality, the signage is not of a design that would cause excessive glare and should therefore be satisfactory.
 Additionally the exterior lighting to the car parking area and the drive-thru lane is of a modern, enclosed design with minimal tilt, which should not present any issue with glare at any time.
-The Nuisance consultee has also stated that, whilst glare from vehicle headlights is not a matter that could be of any significance since (as stated within the cover letter) the bulk of trade between 0200 and 0500 would be drawn from passing traffic, which it is considered should be fairly minimal at that time.
+The Nuisance consultee has also stated that, whilst glare from vehicle headlights is not a matter that could be actioned under statutory nuisance legislation, they do not expect such impacts to be of any significance since (as stated within the cover letter) the bulk of trade between 0200 and 0500 would be drawn from passing traffic, which it is considered should be fairly minimal at that time.
 Therefore customer visits should be comparatively infrequent with little (if any) queueing necessary.
 In view of the above, the Nuisance consultee has stated that they have no objection to the variation of the condition.